harshvardhan-anand/Keras-DeepLabV3plus/README.md

 <br>

 <strong>Will I get audio in live video?</strong><br>
-No, This project uses computer vision to process video not audio so you have to merge audio file.
+No, this project uses computer vision to process video not audio so you have to merge audio file.

 <h2>Features</h2>